CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 4/README.md

 * [Rogue One Deepfake Makes Star Wars’ Leia And Grand Moff Tarkin Look Even More Lifelike | Cinemablend](https://www.cinemablend.com/news/2559935/rogue-one-deepfake-makes-star-wars-leia-and-grand-moff-tarkin-look-even-more-lifelike)
 * [Lawmakers push forward on package addressing deepfakes in political ads ⋆ Michigan Advance](https://michiganadvance.com/2023/10/17/lawmakers-push-forward-on-package-addressing-deepfakes-in-political-ads/)

-## Implementation within a two day a week course
+## Implementation and Assessment
+This topic will be covered in two days, within one week.
 Prior to the first class for the week, students are to complete the reading assignments and to come in with a written statement that answers the question: “Should deepfakes be allowed in movies when actors or the estate of actors provide permission and are compensated?”

 During the first class, students are to break up into small groups on each of the three key philosophical questions:
 * Should deepfakes be allowed in movies when actors or the estate of actors provide permission and are compensated?